This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Set your silver cutlery in silver foil, fill the dish with warm water, add half a cup baking soda and a tablespoon of salt.
 When you mix all the ingredients, a chemical reaction occurs which will start removing tarnish from silver.

 Soak your cutlery for an hour to get the shine back.
-Rinse your cutlery thoroughly and wipe it with a paper towel.
+Then rinse it thoroughly and wipe it with a paper towel.

 31. Freshen Up Your Garbage Disposal

-To freshen up your garbage disposal, all you need is a few lemons.
-Add a few drops of lime juice to the opening of the garbage disposal and let it stay for a while.
+To freshen up your garbage disposal, all you need are a few lemons.
+Add a few drops of lemon juice to the opening of the garbage disposal and let it stay for a while.
 It will help loosen anything that is caked on the disposal blades.

-I hope that you can continue keeping your kitchen nice and clean using this Complete Kitchen Cleaning Guide.
+Now we hope that you can continue keeping your kitchen nice and clean using this Complete Kitchen Cleaning Guide.
+If you found the post useful, then don’t forget to share it!